muneebShabbir/premium-calculator/solution.md

 **Solution:**
-- I choose Vue.js to build this demo app, tailwindcss for styling and Vuex for state management
+- I choose Vue.js to build this demo app, tailwindcss for styling, Vuex for state management and Jest for unit testing
 - I created this as a Single page application.
 - App consists of two routes one contains multi step form on one contains error page
 - Form page holds responsibility to present form step and handles error if error occures in any step